doctrine/dbal/UPGRADE.md

 # Upgrade to 4.0

+## BC BREAK: The base exception class has been converted to an interface

+The Doctrine\DBAL\Exception class is now an interface.

 ## BC BREAK: removed misspelled isFullfilledBy() method

 This method's name was spelled incorrectly.
 Use `isFulfilledBy` instead.